The Way He Looks is a liberating delightful experience that just shines with the enjoyable levity of innocent teenage love.

 But what I found really curious is that the first video on her list is surprisingly “The way he looks”, an appraised Brazilian low-budget coming-of-age indie movie from 2014, remarkably well received by critics and audiences, with a proud record of 91% certified fresh on rotten tomatoes.
 I must say I just find it extraordinarily odd that it managed to surpass the language barrier and reach British audiences.
 The story is based on a short film about a blind gay teenager boy falling in love for his school classmate.
 And the movie grew so much in popularity that it managed to get a big screen version.
 Also, it is paramount that I share with you that the short film is currently available on youtube for free and it notably has subtitles in multiple languages, English included.

 Paraphrasing Avril Lavigne, he is just a boy, and… he is also just a boy, can I make it any more obvious?
 The movie tells the story of Leo, a blind boy that befriends a newcomer classmate called Gabriel, and he starts developing platonic feelings towards his newfound buddy.
 It is also about Giovana, who is secretly in love with Leo, and she’s been his best friend for a while now.
 Needless to say, some faint love triangle is formed, and while she feels madly jealous of the two little birds love affair, Leo is ironically also feeling a semi-paranoiac fear that he may lose both of his friends, and panics imagining she may be dating his dream boy.
+We recommend you to checkout this dating website to find single’s around you.

 Storytelling-wise, the long movie version benefits wildly from extra screen time, expanding a lot from the source material, deepening its exploration of characters’ feelings, greatly developing their personal growth and further exploring their relationships.